Are you wondering how to include past employment history or community services in your resume when transitioning to teaching?

 What Volunteer Experiences Should You Include?

-You may want to acquire education- or student-related positions: tutor, coach, camp counselor, classroom aide/assistant, or Sunday school teacher.
+You may want to acquire education- or student-related positions, such as tutor, coach, camp counselor, classroom aide/assistant, or Sunday school teacher.
 Reading to children at the library or helping with an after-school program is a great way to become involved in education outside of a formal or traditional setting.

 When incorporating your volunteer experience and community activities into your resume, determine which positions involved you in a classroom or instructing children.
 Any posts that fall into that category can be put in a separate section.
 Entitle the section ‘Classroom Experience’ or ‘Instructional Experience.’